Aguilera2509/Aguilera2509/README.md

-Hello, i am José Aguilera, i am from Venezuela, welcome to my profile.
+Hello, i am José Aguilera from Venezuela, welcome to my profile.

-i am 18 years old, and currently i am learning Next.js, and i know use some Vanilla js, React.js, Boostrap, some python.
+I'm 19 years old, and i know how to use Vanilla js, React.js, Next.js, Boostrap, python(Django).

-I am learning english and programming.
+I'm learning english.

-How student i am practicing yet, but i invite you to see my repository, and you might to check this page made by me:
+I'm inviting you to see my repository, and you might to check this page made by me:
+Those web site are in Spanish but i have more and its english in my repository

 https://jose-notas.netlify.app/

-and, too:

 https://practica-dom.netlify.app/

-Note: Those pages is in Spanish.

-You can to find those codes and more in my repository, and more information contact me for:
+You can to find those codes and more in my repository, and for more information contact me:

-Email: Ja846699@gmail.com.
+Main Email: Ja846699@gmail.com
-Phone Number: (+58) 0412-1764942.

 <!---
 Aguilera2509/Aguilera2509 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.